yusuuf-dev/Minishell/readme.txt

 updates :
-	replace function found_q -> found_quotes (in all code but we use it on check_syntax and we add it into parsing_redirection to check for empty string) and use it on separated file found_quotes.c it was exist on file c_split.c
+	replace function found_q -> found_quotes (in all code but we use it on check_syntax and we add it into parsing_redirection to check for empty string) and use it on separated file found_quotes.c it was exist on file skip_quotes_split.c

 	edit on parsing_redirection.c
 	add found_quotes.c
-	remove function (found_q from c_split.c) + replace function found_q with found_quotes on all code
+	remove function (found_q from skip_quotes_split.c) + replace function found_q with found_quotes on all code

 confused test :